TorZidan/android-1.0/BuildingTheBuildEnv.md

 1. Download the Ubuntu v10.04 32-bit installation ISO file `ubuntu-10.04.4-desktop-i386.iso` from https://old-releases.ubuntu.com/releases/10.04.0/ .
 Note: the max RAM (addressable space) for any 32-bit OS is 4 GB, which is plenty for our purposes.
 Note: a 32-bit OS runs just fine on 64-bit processors.

-1. In Virtual Box, choose "Machine -> New", choose "base memory" of 4 GB , "1" Processors, "50 GB" of virtual hard disk size, and go through the pain of launching the Ubuntu v10.04 installer from the ISO file and then follow the Ubuntu installation instructions.
+1. In Virtual Box, choose "Machine -> New", choose "Base memory" of 4 GB , "1" Processors, "50 GB" of virtual hard disk size, and go through the pain of launching the Ubuntu v10.04 installer from the ISO file and then follow the Ubuntu installation instructions.
 For me, the Ubuntu installation screens were partially off-screen, so I could not see the mouse pointer to click on "Next", etc. I had to use the "Tab" button to navingate on these windows, and hit "Enter" at the right place.
 Choose your favorite username (I chose "android") and a password.

 1. Once the installation is complete:
-    * Shut down the Ubuntu VM, then make sure that in the VM settings we have given enough Video RAM (I gave it 64 MB), and then launch the Ubuntu VM and login with yout chosen username/pwd.
+    * Shut down the Ubuntu VM, then make sure that in the VM Settings, section "Display", we have given it enough Video Memory (I gave it 64 MB), and then launch the Ubuntu VM and login with yout chosen username/pwd.
     * Make sure the menu item Devices->Shared Clipboard is set to "Bidirectional".
     * Make sure under menu item Devices->Network the option "Connect Network Adapter" is checked.
     * Under the "View" menu, make sure the "Auto resize guest display" is checked.